goldfarbas/SethGoldfarbPortfolio/index.md

 __2nd Place, Gnosis bounty at MetaCartel Dragon Quest hackathon__
 <br>
-Team Hakcers took 2nd place out of 70 entries as well as a bounty for building a recovery dApp using Gnosis' contract proxy kit by with a decentralized crypto inheritance tool.
+Team Hakcers took 2nd place out of 70 entries and a bounty for building a recovery dApp using Gnosis' contract proxy kit for a decentralized crypto inheritance solution.
 Alfred enables designated executors to distribute digital assets to beneficiaries when the user fails to check in using the customizable dead man's switch.
 [Repo](https://github.com/BatmansButler/alfred-dapp) - [Video](https://youtu.be/855X8umwjl8)
 <br><br>
 <img src="images/dragquemeta.png?raw=true"/>